elqal3awii/WebSecurity-Academy-with-Python/README.md

 ## Error Handling

-Since this repository is intended for educational purposes and not for production, I have omitted some error handling, which I believe will not significantly impact your testing of the script.
-This decision represents a trade-off between addressing every possible scenario and prioritizing simplicity.
+Since this repository is intended for learning, I've omitted some error handling to keep things simple.
+I believe this won't significantly impact your testing of scripts.

 ## Reporting Issues